The Linked Data Benchmark Council (LDBC): Driving competition and collaboration in the graph data management space: Benchmarks

 \subsection{SNB Interactive workload v1}

 The SNB \interactivevone workload was published in 2015~\cite{DBLP:conf/sigmod/ErlingALCGPPB15}.
 It is a transactional benchmark that targets OLTP systems with graph features (\eg path-finding).
 The workload consists of three types of operations: 14~complex read queries, 7~short read queries, and 8~inserts.
-The workload has a balanced mix of operations with approximately 8\% complex reads, 72\% short reads, and 20\% inserts. \snbinteractivevone has been influential in the graph data management space: as of June 2023, 21~audited results were published using this workload. \footnote{\url{https://ldbcouncil.org/benchmarks/snb-interactive/}}
+The workload has a balanced mix of operations with approximately 8\% complex reads, 72\% short reads, and 20\% inserts.

+\snbinteractivevone has been influential in the graph data management space: as of June 2023, 24~audited results were published using this workload. \footnote{\url{https://ldbcouncil.org/benchmarks/snb-interactive/}} \autoref{fig:interactive-audited-results} shows the top 15~audited results published between 2021 and 2023, which demonstrate a performance increase of more than $6\times$ over this period.